Liam Dunne: Inter-county

 In 1996 Dunne lined out in his fourth provincial decider, however, he was yet to end up on the winning side.
 Reigning champions and three-in-a-row hopefuls Offaly provided the opposition on that occasion, however, a 2–23 to 2–15 score line gave Wexford the title and gave Dunne a Leinster winners' medal.
-Wexford subsequently qualified for the All-Ireland decider for the first time in nineteen year.
+Wexford subsequently qualified for the All-Ireland decider for the first time in 19 years.
 Limerick provided the opposition as the sides faced off against each other for the first time in over forty years.
-The game was far from a classic; however, it did provide excitement.
 Tom Dempsey was the hero of the day as he scored a goal after nineteen minutes to give Wexford a major advantage.
 His side led by 1–8 to 0–10 at half-time in spite of having Éamonn Scallan sent off.
 Wexford took a four-point lead in the second-half; however, this was whittled back to two points as Wexford hung on for the last twenty minutes.
 The final score of 1–13 to 0–14 gave Wexford the win and gave Dunne an All-Ireland winners' medal.
 He later collected a third All-Star award.

 Dunne won a second Leinster medal in 1997 as Wexford defeated arch-rivals Kilkenny by 2–14 to 1–11.
 His side later surrendered their All-Ireland title following a defeat by beaten Munster finalists Tipperary in the All-Ireland semi-final.

 The next few years proved difficult for Wexford as a resurgent Kilkenny won six successive Leinster titles.
-The expansion of the "back-door system" saw Dunne's reach the All-Ireland semi-final in 2003, however, Cork claimed the victory on that occasion after a thrilling draw and replay.
+The expansion of the "back-door system" saw Dunne's reach the All-Ireland semi-final in 2003, however, Cork claimed the victory on that occasion after a draw and replay.

 Towards the end of 2003 there was speculation that Dunne was about to retire from inter-county hurling.
-No official announcement was made and there was some optimism in Wexford that he would commit to the inter-county team for a further season.
-In spite of this Dunne announced his retirement in early 2004.
+Dunne subsequently announced his retirement in early 2004.